-Throughout the month of July, the security situation in all TRCs was relatively stable, with no major security incidents reported.
 IOM and Security staff are present 24/7 at all TRCs and working to prevent and respond to safety and security risks and incidents.
-Inspections and internal investigations of thefts and misconduct of the centre population are regularly carried out and CCTV surveillance or other distant monitoring mechanisms are in place in all centres excluding the Sedra TRC.
+Inspections and internal investigations of thefts and misconduct of the centre population are regularly carried out and video-surveillance or other distant monitoring mechanisms are in place in all centres excluding the Sedra TRC.

 The main recurrent security issues relate to tensions and over-crowdedness caused by irregular entrances, fights among the centre population (mostly caused by thefts of money and mobile phones), and abuse of alcohol and drugs.
 Additional tension deriving from the worry of being relocated to Vučjak sporadically resulted in minor fights and tensions across TRCs in USC.
-In the Ušivak TRC, the safety and security situation remains manageable but challenging, due to the high number of arrivals.